EmrysMyrddin/vue_dynamic_loader/README.md

-# vue_dynamic_loader
-Dynamic loader for VuesJS Component at runtime
+# Loading VueJS components at runtime